 In addition to his trial experience, Mr. Hoffman devotes significant time to preventive counseling on behalf of clients, presents seminars to corporate managers on current developments in the law, and conducts corporate internal investigations.
 Mr. Hoffman has recently been involved in numerous alternative dispute resolution and mediation cases in assisting clients to avoid high litigation expenses.

 Mr. Hoffman began his career as a federal prosecutor with the United States Department of Justice, having been recruited to serve as part of the Attorney General's Honors Program.
-As a result of his trial achievements, he received the prestigious Attorney General’s Special Commendation Award.
+He served as a Supervising Assistant United States Attorney and as a result of his trial achievements, he received the prestigious Attorney General’s Special Commendation Award.